drpatrik/combatris/README.md

 **Progress for new features / improvements**
 - [X] Change joystick settings to follow the standard
 - [X] Use SDL_GameControllerDB
-- [ ] Add support for two players on the same computer
+- [X] Add support for several players on the same computer
 - [ ] Remove the pane for showing combo/latest move and display combo/last move direct on the frame
 - [ ] Sound
 - [ ] Add new animation for combo/last clearing move